KPMUT, 60 higher education credits, 1 year

 Chalmers now offers a one-year bridging programme for you if you are an engineer or architect with a foreign qualification and wish to add to your qualifications and enhance your employability on the Swedish labour market.
 The goal of the programme is to give you the skills you will need to work in Sweden in the profession your foreign qualification has prepared you for, and it should be regarded as supplementary to your academic qualification from your home country.

 The programme includes general vocational courses and a subject-specific adaptation for the labour market.
-Half of the programme consists of project work in your subject area and placements with potential employers.

 Facts about the bridging programme:

 - Degree: The programme does not lead to a degree.
 A certificate is awarded on completion of the programme.

 - Full-time study, equivalent to full-time work, 40 hours per week.

 - 60 higher education credits, equivalent to one academic year.